We work with more than 300 partners to bring you better travel deals

 |Average price||£896||Average for round-trip flights in August 2020|

 Which day is cheapest to fly to Pretoria?

-To get the best value, try booking a flight in the morning when visiting Pretoria.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Pretoria.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.